spotlightpa/poor-richard/content/news/police-tracking-race.md

 “We do feel that collecting this information would yield valuable statistical information for the department,” Lt.
 Col. Scott Price, the deputy commissioner of administration and professional responsibility, said in an email.

-The agency declined a request for an interview with its leader**_,_** Commissioner Robert Evanchick.
+The agency declined a request for an interview with its leader_**,**_ Commissioner Robert Evanchick.
 The union representing state troopers declined comment.
 Gov. Tom Wolf’s spokesman, J.J.
 Abbott, said the administration supports the State Police’s decision to resume tracking the race of drivers involved in traffic stops.

-_**» DONATE NOW:** If you value accountability journalism like this report exposing problems nurses face when dealing with the state Board of Nursing, [support our reporters and become a Founding Donor](https://www.spotlightpa.org/donate/)._
+_**» DONATE NOW:** If you value accountability journalism that drives change like this report on the Pennsylvania State Police, [support our reporters and become a Founding Donor](https://www.spotlightpa.org/donate/)._

 In June, the ACLU of Pennsylvania filed a federal lawsuit against the State Police alleging troopers were violating the law by [stopping and holding people based solely on their Latino appearance](https://www.inquirer.com/news/pennsylvania-troopers-aclu-lawsuit-latinos-immigration-ice-no-sanctuary-20190627.html).
 And in July, a black couple, Rodney and Angela Gillespie of Chadds Ford, [told The Inquirer they were profiled and harassed by a white trooper](https://www.inquirer.com/news/rodney-gillespie-angela-pennsylvania-state-police-chadds-ford-state-trooper-driving-while-black-racial-profiling-20190803.html) in the driveway of their home in suburban Philadelphia.
 They are considering a lawsuit.